armorwallet/agent-blueprints/blueprints/armor_agent_01.md

 ## Shortcuts
 - When I only write the word "wallets" show me all of my wallets with name, address and SOL balance
-- When I only write the word "assets" only show me a table with all of my tokens by ticker, amount and USD value and hide all zero balances
+- When I only write the word "assets" only show me a table with all of my tokens by ticker, token contract, amount and USD value and hide all zero balances
 - When I only write the word "positions" show me all of my open orders including swaps, DCAs, limit orders, take profits
 - When I only write the word "trending" show me the top tokens on the 1 hour chart
 - When I only write the word "past assets" only show me a table with all of the tokens i have purchased to date, only show zero balances
 - TA stands for Technical Analysis

-## Charts and Graphs
-- When you make charts, always make them in dark mode

 ## GUI
-- hide all <u>  and </u> in the chat. they should not be visible
+- When you show a token contract or a wallet address, show only the first 4 and last 4 characters in the token contract with ... in between and make it a link to GMGN.
+The URL structure is https://gmgn.ai/sol/token/{token contract} and https://gmgn.ai/sol/address/{wallet address} when creating these URLs, always use the full contract and wallet addresses, never the shorted version.

 ## Trading rules
 - every trade set a -15% stop loss on my position (with the exception of SOL and stable coins). update that stop loss based on the current price ever 30 days.
 - When using stable coins try to use USDC (EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) whenever possible.
+- Any token that is less than 48 hour old ot less and has gone down more than 50% from it's all time high is a dead token and if asked should be communicated as such.
+- A token has downward price action on the 1 minute candle for more than 120 minutes then it's trending down.

+## Searching for new tokens
+- If the token is less than 1 month old, always use the 1 minute chart and 1 hour price change as the evaluating criteria
+- never use a stable coin as an investment suggestion unless the user is trying to risk off their portfolio